dhanagudipudi/OIG-Assignment/README.md

 # Installation

-Before running the Jupyter Notebooks, make sure to install all required dependencies by executing the following commands:
+The project has been tested in a clean environment and runs smoothly with all dependencies on both PyCharm Community and Professional Editions.
+Therefore, it should be relatively easy to execute.

+However, if any issues are encountered, follow these steps to set up the environment with the required dependencies:

-1 - to install all dependencies from requirements.txt -->
-python -m pip install -r requirements.txt
+1. Install all dependent libraries from  'requirements.txt` --> python -m pip install -r requirements.txt

-2 - to install jupyternotebook to execute code  -->
-python -m pip install notebook
+2. Install Jupyter Notebook to run the code--> python -m pip install notebook

 # in-line comments